matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 ![00.02.33 Structure Built-In](Components/00.02.33.jpg)

-If you have an object oriented language like Java, and you need a thing, you need a Foo, well, what do you do?
+If you have an object oriented language like Java, and you need a thing, you need a `Foo`, well, what do you do?
 You make a class.
 That's the only thing you can do.
 And a class has this structure built into it.

 ![00.02.48 Structure Built-In - build slide](Components/00.02.48.jpg)